Lowest Mortgage Rate in Canada. Starting from 1.99%

 Do you know how many Canadian homeowners simply accept their bank's renewal offer without doing a bit of research?
 Too many!

-Your first renewal offer is just that.
+Your first renewal offer is just that (and here's what it isn't).

 A big bank makes a first offer that usually isn't the best deal they can muster.
 It's likely a standard one, based on your upcoming maturity date, current market rates, and what client tier you fall into.